Wood Pellets

 One of the biggest advantages of heating your home with a pellet stove is convenience.
 You don’t have to deal with the constant chore and the mess of bringing in firewood and stoking the fire.
 Once you dump the pellets into the stove’s hopper, you don’t have to continually feed it the way you would with a traditional wood stove.

 The pellet stove automatically feeds the pellets into the burning chamber at just the right rate to produce the amount of heat that you want.
-Pellet burning stoves are thermostatically controlled and will maintain the temperature you choose.
+Pellet burning stoves are thermostatically controlled to maintain the temperature you choose.
 This means no getting up in the night to put wood on the fire, and no coming home to a cold house after you have been away for a while.
-And none of the big temperature swings you can get with a wood stove, as one minute it is putting out too much heat, and the next minute not enough.
+This prevents the big temperature swings you can get with a wood stove, as one minute it is putting out too much heat, the next minute not enough.

 Pellet stoves are easier to keep clean.
 They produce very little ash, and don’t have the problems with the creosote buildup that a traditional wood stove has.
-Pellets typically come in plastic bags to seal out moisture and they are not messy like firewood can be.
-Pellets are highly compressed and more dense, and therefore take up less space to store than natural wood.
+Pellets typically come in plastic bags to seal out moisture, they are not messy like firewood can be.
+Pellets are highly compressed, more dense, therefore take up less space to store than natural wood.

-A pellet stove is easier and costs less to install than a wood stove.
+A pellet stove is easier and less costly to install than a wood stove.
 Pellet stoves don’t need a flue like a wood stove or fireplace does.
 It only needs an exhaust vent, which can be easily routed through a wall.
 Because of this, pellet stoves can be installed in more places where a wood stove might not be practical.
-And since they burn clean, you can have the comfort of wood heat even in locations where wood stoves are not allowed because of air quality problems.
+Since they burn clean, you can have the comfort of wood heat, even in locations where wood stoves are not allowed because of air quality problems.

 Disadvantages of Pellet Burning Stoves